 Even as immanent, even getting out of a transcendent division, nature seems to be theorized by Hugo only on the basis of a dual perspective.
 Can we imagine a Romanticism going beyond this dualism?
 What might be a romantic pluralistic nature?
-This question is especially important in the contemporary context of anthropologists who, aware of the dangerous dead end of anaturalism, claim that, instead of getting rid of nature, we should rather consider its multiplicity: I think here exemplarily to Eduardo Viveiros de Castro who invented the term “multinaturalism,” which does not mean a multiplicity of representations of nature, but rather multiple natures as variation without a unity (65-75).
-However, Rousseau’s philosophy might be read as an earlier exemplification of Viveiros de Castro’s multinaturalism and I will use Rousseau’s approach toward nature to temper Hugo’s excessive ontological polarizations.
-To understand this approach, it is useful – as a theoretical detour that will help us to identify Rousseau’s originality - to see first how Paul de Man saw Rousseau’s conception of nature.
-In the first chapter of The Rhetoric of Romanticism, Paul de Man notices in Hölderlin’s, Wordsworth’s, and Rousseau’s writings, the same tendency to pass “from a certain type of nature, earthly and material, to another nature which could be mental and celestial”.
-(13) To establish his hypothesis, de Man highlights the fact that, in Letter XXIII of the first part of La Nouvelle Héloïse, Rousseau says “nature seems to take pleasure in self-opposition”: “radical contradictions abound in each of the passages” of this letter, de Man adds (14).
-Here again, as in the case of Hugo’s poetry, an excessive polarization prevails – and we seem far away from any sort of multinaturalism.
+This question is especially important in the contemporary context of anthropologists who, aware of the dangerous dead end of anaturalism, claim that, instead of getting rid of nature, we should rather consider its multiplicity: I think here exemplarily to Eduardo Viveiros de Castro who invented the term “multinaturalism,” which does not mean a multiplicity of representations of nature but rather multiple natures as variation without a unity (65–75).
+However, Rousseau’s philosophy might be read as an earlier exemplification of Viveiros de Castro’s multinaturalism, and I will use Rousseau’s approach toward nature to temper Hugo’s excessive ontological polarizations.
+To understand this approach, it is useful—as a theoretical detour that will help us to identify Rousseau’s originality—to see first how Paul de Man saw Rousseau’s conception of nature.
+In the first chapter of The Rhetoric of Romanticism, Paul de Man notices in Hölderlin’s, Wordsworth’s, and Rousseau’s writings the same tendency to pass “from a certain type of nature, earthly and material, to another nature which could be mental and celestial” (13).
+To establish his hypothesis, de Man highlights the fact that, in Letter XXIII of the first part of La Nouvelle Héloïse, Rousseau says “nature seems to take pleasure in self-opposition”: “radical contradictions abound in each of the passages” of this letter, de Man adds (14).
+Here again, as in the case of Hugo’s poetry, an excessive polarization prevails, and we seem far away from any sort of multinaturalism.

-Indeed, Rousseau uses the word “contradiction”; but just after he mentions this word he speaks about difference.
-He says that nature is “différente en un même lieu sous divers aspects (nature is different in the same place under various aspects)”.
-(NH, 44) For Rousseau, contradiction is just one possibility amongst others and not the only determination of nature.
-Just before this paragraph, Rousseau actually describes a multiplicity of natures: mild nature, cultivated nature and “un mélange étonnant de la nature sauvage et de la nature cultivée (a surprising melding of wild nature and cultivated nature)” (NH, 44), the sort of inextricable naturecultures – to use the concept of Latour and Haraway – that postmodern thinkers like to describe.
-But de Man does not quote this paragraph; he also does not mention the fact that this strange multiplicity of natures interrupts the Rousseau’s meditation: “Je voulais rêver, et j’en étais toujours détourné par quelque spectacle inattendu (I wanted to dream, but I was always diverted by an unexpected spectacle)” (NH, 44).
-A spectacle or a “vrai théâtre (a real drama)”, as Rousseau will says at the end of his description: when natures appear in their multiplicity, the spectacle becomes a sort of weird natural man-made scene.
+Indeed, Rousseau uses the word “contradiction,” but just after he mentions this word he speaks about difference.
+He says that nature is “différente en un même lieu sous divers aspects” (nature is different in the same place under various aspects) (NH 44).
+For Rousseau, contradiction is just one possibility amongst others and not the only determination of nature.
+Just before this paragraph, Rousseau describes a multiplicity of natures: mild nature, cultivated nature, and “un mélange étonnant de la nature sauvage et de la nature cultivée” (a surprising melding of wild nature and cultivated nature) (NH 44)—the sort of inextricable naturecultures (to use the concepts of Latour and Haraway) that postmodern thinkers like to describe.
+But de Man does not quote this paragraph; he also does not mention the fact that this strange multiplicity of natures interrupts Rousseau’s meditation: “Je voulais rêver, et j’en étais toujours détourné par quelque spectacle inattendu” (I wanted to dream, but I was always diverted by an unexpected spectacle) (NH 44).
+A spectacle or a “vrai théâtre” (a real drama), as Rousseau says at the end of his description, occurs when natures appear in their multiplicity becoming a sort of weird, natural, man-made scene.

 Polarizations, contradictions, differences, a multiplicity, and an interrupting force: are these aspects of nature too different, too irremediably disparate?
 Should we then get rid of the category of nature?

-Deep nature
+Deep Nature